 Why does vinegar make a good menstruum for herbal tinctures?

 Vinegar extracts are gentler than alcohol extracts.
 Vinegar extracts are suitable for children.
 Vinegar also has health benefits that alcohol lacks – it retains all the nutritional goodness of the apples from which it was made, and it is rich with potassium and enzymes produced during fermentation.
-Raw apple cider vinegar can help to promote good digestion as well.

 Raw apple cider vinegar is excellent for tonic tinctures – those taken every day to maintain overall health and build up the system.
 Vinegar draws out many plant constituents, especially alkaloids, vitamins, and minerals.
 Since it is acidic, it is not a good extractor of plant acids.
 Vinegar also extracts flavors and phytochemicals.